Email: James Richardson

 Phylogenetics and classification

 A substantial amount of molecular data has been generated for Sapotaceae by our research group and by colleagues at the Natural History Museum in Stockholm (Arne Anderberg and Ulf Swenson).
 Together we are working on the phylogeny of Sapotaceae to begin to address issues of generic delimitation in this taxonomically problematic group.
-A phylogeny that includes representatives of all African genera of Annonaceae and has discovered a new genus in the family was recently published.
+A phylogeny that includes representatives of all African genera of Annonaceae and discovered a new genus in the family.
 I have also worked on a recircumscription of the tribal classification of Rhamnaceae based on molecular and morphological phylogenetic analyses.

 Monographic taxonomic research

 The Asian species of the genus Manilkara (Sapotaceae) have been revised by Kate Armstrong who is a former RBGE PhD student.
 Several other groups within the family have been identified as target taxa for future revision including Southeast Asian Palaquium and the Afro-Malagasy genera, Mimusops, Faucherea, Labramia and Labourdonnasia.
 The Afro-Malagasy representatives of the genus Chrysophyllum (Sapotaceae) are the subject of a revision and molecular phylogenetic study being undertaken by Barbara MacKinder.
-I have also co-supervised projects that revised the species of Begonia in Sulawesi and am co-supervising a student working on a revision of the Sumatran species of Amomum (Zingiberaceae).
-Monographic studies on the African Annonaceae genera Monodora and Isolona by my PhD student (Thomas Couvreur) in the Netherlands were completed in 2008.
+I have also co-supervised projects that revised the species of Begonia in Sulawesi and a revision of the Sumatran species of Amomum (Zingiberaceae).
+Monographic studies on the African Annonaceae genera Monodora and Isolona by my PhD student (Thomas Couvreur) in the Netherlands were published in Systematic Botany Monographs.
+As of August 2013 these monographic studies works resulted in accounts of in excess of 100 species, 21 of which were new, and also a new genus in Annonaceae.

 Manilkara fasciculata, West Papua, Indonesia (photo Kate Armstrong).